boldbi/boldbi-kubernetes/helm/README.md

        password *
       </td>
       <td>
-       It should meet our password requirements. <br /> <br />Note: <br />Password must meet the following requirements.
-It must contain,At least 6 characters, 1 uppercase character, 1 lowercase character, 1 numeric character, 1 special character
+       It should meet our password requirements. <br /> <br />Note: <br />The password must meet the following requirements: it must contain at least 6 characters, including 1 uppercase letter, 1 lowercase letter, 1 numeric character, and 1 special character.
       </td>
     </tr>
     <tr>